Red dwarf: Description and characteristics

-The fact that red dwarfs and other low-mass stars still remain on the main sequence when more massive stars have moved off the main sequence allows the age of star clusters to be estimated by finding the mass at which the stars move off the main sequence.
+The fact that red dwarfs and other low-mass stars remain on the main sequence when more massive stars have moved off the main sequence allows the age of star clusters to be estimated by finding the mass at which the stars move off the main sequence.
 This provides a lower limit to the age of the Universe and also allows formation timescales to be placed upon the structures within the Milky Way, such as the Galactic halo and Galactic disk.

-All observed red dwarfs contain "metals", which in astronomy are elements heavier than hydrogen and helium.
+All observed red dwarfs contain "metals", defined in astronomy as elements heavier than hydrogen and helium.
 The Big Bang model predicts that the first generation of stars should have only hydrogen, helium, and trace amounts of lithium, and hence would be of low metallicity.
 With their extreme lifespans, any red dwarfs that were a part of that first generation (population III stars) should still exist today.
 Low-metallicity red dwarfs, however, are rare.
 The accepted model for the chemical evolution of the universe anticipates such a scarcity of metal-poor dwarf stars because only giant stars are thought to have formed in the metal-poor environment of the early universe.
 As giant stars end their short lives in supernova explosions, they spew out the heavier elements needed to form smaller stars.
 Therefore, dwarfs became more common as the universe aged and became enriched in metals.
 While the basic scarcity of ancient metal-poor red dwarfs is expected, observations have detected even fewer than predicted.
 The sheer difficulty of detecting objects as dim as red dwarfs was thought to account for this discrepancy, but improved detection methods have only confirmed the discrepancy.